scientist-christinerl/Henry-et-al-microbiomes/README.md

 Scripts and metadata for:

 **Henry CJ, Stelling EG, Lattin CR** (in review).
-Effects of captivity and host species on the cloacal microbiomes of a native and an invasive anole. *PeerJ*.
+Effects of captivity and species on the cloacal microbiomes of an invasive and native anole. *PeerJ*.

 ## Overview